rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Hopefully types and abstractions themselves are bug free!

-## Extraneous load of abstraction
+## Intrinsic and extraneous load of abstraction

-Summary of previous sections:  Our cognitive load is limited but we are capable of abstract reasoning.
+Summary of previous sections:  Our cognitive load is limited but we are capable of abstract reasoning and can work with big _chunks_ of knowledge.
 Abstractions seem like our best hope in reducing the overall code complexity.
 But ...there are a few caveats.

+Programming abstractions are known for their germane load (for being _hard_ to learn) but not so much for their extraneous nature (for being needlessly _complex_), the second aspect is much more interesting so let's discuss it.

 **Poorly implemented abstractions**

 You spotted an intermittent malfunction in a code you maintain.
 Thank God, you see only one commit in recent history and you have a strong hunch something is wrong with that commit.
 Only some 50 code changes.
 The one that caused the issue is: `var1 == var2` changed to `var2 == var1`.
 Would you be able to spot it?
 I call this type of issue a "gotcha".
-How about, your _finder_ function seems to be not finding stuff, only that sounds too far fetched, the function looks correct, so you just ignore this as a possible explanation.
+How about: your _finder_ function seems to be not finding stuff, only that sounds too far fetched, the function looks correct, so you just ignore this as a possible explanation.
 The underlying issue is that sometimes `x =! x` and you have used equality check to find things.

 I like to think about this paraphrasing Gimli: